Mark (rapper): 2012–2016: Pre-debut

-2016–2018: NCT and solo endeavors
+2016–2018: NCT and solo endeavours

 In April 2016, SM Entertainment confirmed that Mark and four other members of SM Rookies—Taeyong, Doyoung, Ten and Jaehyun—would debut as members of NCT's first sub-unit, NCT U. They released their first digital single on April 9, titled "The 7th Sense", in which he and Taeyong participated in songwriting.
 Three months later, SM Entertainment announced that Mark would become a member of NCT's second sub-unit, NCT 127, along with Taeyong, Taeil, Yuta, Jaehyun, Winwin and Haechan.
 NCT 127 made their official debut with the extended play NCT #127 and title track "Fire Truck" on July 10, 2016.

 Mark also joined NCT's third sub-unit, NCT Dream, which consisted of members Renjun, Jeno, Haechan, Jaemin, Chenle and Jisung.
 The group officially debuted on August 24, 2016, with the single "Chewing Gum".
 The following month, Mark featured on Henry Lau's "Going Through Your Heart", an original soundtrack for the KBS drama, Sweet Stranger and Me.
 This marked his first solo endeavour since his debut in NCT.

 In January 2017, Mark joined High School Rapper, a survival hip hop reality TV show that aired on Mnet.
 He advanced to the finals and performed an original song, "Drop" featuring labelmate Seulgi of Red Velvet, and placed seventh overall.
 In July 2017, Mark collaborated with Exo's Xiumin on single "Young & Free".
 It was released through Season 2 of SM Entertainment's digital music project SM Station.
 The same month, Mark appeared in the first season of the music variety show Snowball Project.
-He teamed up with Parc Jae-jung to release "Lemonade Love" on July 21, also through SM Station, which was produced by former labelmate Henry Lau and Yoon Jong-shin.
+He teamed up with Parc Jae-jung to release "Lemonade Love" on July 21, also through SM Station, which was produced by former labelmate, Henry Lau and Yoon Jong-shin.

 Beginning in February 2018, Mark served as one of the main hosts of the music program Show!
 Music Core, leaving in January 2019 to focus on his activities with NCT 127.
 In May 2018, he became a regular cast member on the MBC reality TV show It's Dangerous Beyond The Blankets.
 In October 2018, Mark released the song "Dream Me" with Red Velvet's Joy for the soundtrack of the KBS drama The Ghost Detective.
 Mark was the first member to officially graduate from NCT Dream on December 31, 2018.